reduxjs/redux/docs/tutorials/essentials/part-5-async-logic.md

 Earlier, we saw [what the synchronous data flow for Redux looks like](part-1-overview-concepts.md#redux-application-data-flow).

 Middleware update the Redux data flow by adding an extra step at the start of `dispatch`.
-That way, middleware can run logic like AJAX requests, then dispatch actions.
+That way, middleware can run logic like HTTP requests, then dispatch actions.
 That makes the async data flow look like this:

 ![Redux async data flow diagram](/img/tutorials/essentials/ReduxAsyncDataFlowDiagram.gif)